microsoftgraph/microsoft-graph-comms-samples/Samples/V1.0Samples/LocalMediaSamples/README.md

 ## AudioVideoPlaybackBot

-This bot demostrates several features of local media scenarios:
+The [AudioVideoPlaybackBot](AudioVideoPlaybackBot/README.md) demostrates several features of local media scenarios:
 - Plays a movie in multiple resolutions as the main video output feed.
 - Listens to dominant speaker events and subscribes to inbound video feeds of those participants.
 - Allows switching between screen viewing sharer and viewer, and publishes video through the screen sharing socket.

 ## HueBot

-This bot demonstrates local media scenarios.
+The [HueBot](HueBot/README.md) demonstrates local media scenarios.
 - Listens to dominant speaker events and changes the hue color of the dominant speaker video.

 # Getting Started